WiFi Signal Strength: Get the Best Out of Your Device.

 - Walls or obstacles the signal has to pass through

-Devices do age and wear over time.
-We can help them out by updating our device drivers firmware to maintain a stable connection for as long as possible, but your device will wear and degrade in support over time.
 The typical lifespan of a router is around five years, at which point you may notice your signal strength deteriorating.
 Your broadband provider may be able to provide you with a replacement should this be the case.
+Old age can make your broadband slow or go down more often. - Signal Interference

 Routers also thrive in open environments.
 Placing them in corners, surrounded by objects and ornaments, within cabinets or next to other electronic devices will impair their signal strength.
 The more objects the signal has to navigate around/through, the weaker its signal can get.